icufi/udacity-project-3/weather-journal-app/README.md

-# Weather-Journal App Project

-## Overview
+# Overview Weather Journal app

-This is a weather journal app that makes calls to the openweathermap api and records user content.
+This is a weather journal app that makes calls to the openweathermap api, retrieves and displays weather conditions, and displays user text input.